Ghini/ghini.desktop/doc/building.rst

 Please use the ``publish.sh`` script, in the ``scripts`` directory.
-This one merges ``ghini-x.y-dev`` into ``ghini-x.y``, tags the result, and pushes the tag - with recognizable, consistent commit and tag messages, and in the right order.
+This one merges ``ghini-x.y-dev`` into ``ghini-x.y``, tags the result, pushes the tag, and then bumps ``ghini-x.y-dev``'s version files forward to prepare for the *next* publish - with recognizable, consistent commit and tag messages, and in the right order.
 Once the script finishes, you're done; each artifact's own workflow takes it from there.

 You can also do this by hand: